 Materials in the collection are non-circulating; however, pending the Library Director’s approval and any restrictions, they may be eligible for InterLibrary Loan with the condition of In-Library Use.
 The public is always welcome to visit the Reading Room during business hours.
 If you are unable to visit, we can perform look-ups (for example, if you’re looking for a specific ancestor in a specific book in our collection) and scan the relevant pages to you.
 Feel free to contact us at email@example.com with any questions!

-Our past two events can be found on the California State Library’s YouTube channel:
+All of the recordings for last year's virtual events can be found on the California State Library YouTube.

 See calendar for more details as well as other local and family history events happening in the Bay Area.